George C. Marshall High School

-George C. Marshall High School is a public school in Falls Church, Virginia.
+George C. Marshall High School is an American public school in Idylwood, Fairfax County, Virginia.
+It has a postal address using "Falls Church" as the city name, and the Falls Church News-Press describes it as being in "Greater Falls Church".

 Named for General George C. Marshall, it opened in 1962 and is part of Fairfax County Public Schools (FCPS).
 It is ranked #245 in the nation for public schools and has received a gold award for Best High Schools from the U.S. News & World Report 2020.
 It is ranked 4th in Virginia and 4th in Fairfax County.
 George C. Marshall High School is a fully accredited high school based on Virginia's Standards of Learning tests.

 Curriculum

 Most Marshall students passed the end-of-year exams during the 2017-2018 school year.
 The graduation rate was 96%.